bbauska/meta-react-basics/README.md

 This involves the concept of standalone parts of the User Interface or UI.

-These standalone bits of UI are commonly referred to as **components**.
+These standalone bits of UI are commonly referred to as <b>components</b>.

 You'll explore components in more detail later in this module.